hnjw-png/battleships/README.md

 * A improvement could be to make it a two player game.

 * Another improvement could be to add letters to the top row to make the game more user friendly.

+* Add a function that gives the user the option of restarting the game.

 ## Solved Bugs & Testing